laravel/docs/packages.md

 <a name="creating-a-package"></a>
 ## Creating A Package

 The easiest way to create a new package for use with Laravel is the `workbench` Artisan command.
-But first, you will need to set a few options in the `app/config/workbench.php` file.
+First, you will need to set a few options in the `app/config/workbench.php` file.
 In that file, you will find a `name` and `email` option.
 These values will be used to generate a `composer.json` file for your new package.
 Once you have supplied those values, you are ready to build a workbench package!

 **Issuing The Workbench Artisan Command**